Preface: The Future of Short Track Auto Racing

 Visual branding is another way of propagating the speedway’s image in photographs.
-By creating an appealing logo that features the name of the race track and placing it permanently on as many surfaces as possible, track managers can be reasonably sure that most pictures taken at their facility and dispersed on the internet will include the name of their speedway.
+By creating an appealing logo that features the name of the race track and placing it on a multitude of surfaces, track managers can be reasonably sure that most pictures taken at their facility and dispersed on the internet will include the name of their speedway.
 Photographs taken and shared by track visitors will create free advertising material.

 Finish line thoughts

 There are endless opportunities for track facility managers to use their imagination in order to create a captivating experience and atmosphere.
 A race night is like a Broadway show, with the track as a stage, the racers as the performing stars, and the announcers as the presenters.

 Creating visual appeal and attraction does not fit a particular formula; it is a matter of packing as many perceptible concepts into a facility as possible while maintaining a cohesive and organized theme.
 The objective is to give people at the racetrack visual stimuli that entice their senses and create memories: Pyrotechnics, effect lighting, music, food varieties, enthusiastic (yet professional) announcers, interactions with the racers, and the ability to reach out and touch the racecars.
 These are elements that are currently inadequate at the average short track.